-Nine of the above employees participated in the Teachers' Pension scheme and one in the Local Government Pension Scheme.
-Contributions during the year ended 31 August 2019 amounted to $\pounds 65,972$ towards the Teachers' Pension Scheme and $\pounds 8,297$ towards the Local Government Pension Scheme.
+Ten of the above employees participated in the Teachers' Pension Scheme and one in the Local Government Pension Scheme.
+Contributions during the year ended 31 August 2020 amounted to £170,653 (2019: £118,428) towards the Teachers' Pension Scheme and £13,998 (2019: £8,297) towards the Local Government Pension Scheme.

-e.
+d.
 Key management personnel

-The key management personnel of the Academy Trust comprise of the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £1,505,630 (2018: £1,117,448).
+The key management personnel of the Academy Trust comprise the Trustees and the Senior Management Team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £844,126 (2019: £1,505,630).
+Due to the changes in the governance and management structure of the Trust, only the Executive Team and School Headteachers are now considered to be the key management personnel.